plorencrstit/backend-coding-exercise-php/README.md

 Breakfast;gluten,eggs
 ````

-Using the same input on 20/10/15 at 12 AM with the parameters `24/10/15 11:00 NW43QB 20` would print the following:
+Using the same input on 20/10/15 at 12 AM with the parameters `24/10/15 11:00 NW43QB 20` should print the following lines:

 ```
 Premium meat selection;;
-reakfast;gluten,eggs
+Breakfast;gluten,eggs
 ```

 ## Guidelines